Medicines To – A global humanitarian pharmacy initiative

 Each Medicines To project is a coordinated humanitarian effort between FIP’s national pharmacy organisations and local partners in affected areas.
 Together, they assess needs, source essential medicines, organise logistics, and ensure safe, targeted delivery to communities in crisis.
+A defining feature of the model is its pull-based approach: funds are raised to purchase exactly what is needed, based on verified lists from organisations working on the ground (e.g., World Health Organization), ensuring appropriateness, safety and feasibility in every context.

 Projects are often initiated or led by national pharmacy bodies.
 For example, the Medicines to Ukraine and Medicines to Gaza were launched by the Pharmacists’ Defence Association (PDA), in partnership with local and international collaborators.